 Hand Me Downs = Regifting

-My son had 4 different Elmos, which used to be his sisters (including an original Tickle Me Elmo).
+My son had four different Elmos, which used to be his sisters (including an original Tickle Me Elmo).
 He also had both a Woody and Buzz from the original Toy Story movie.
 Toy Story is a timeless story.

 Good Idea Financially?

 This reuse of previously bought toys (that my wife had to invest a lot of time to find) can be the ultimate Holiday Shopping Miracle.
 No money spent, and no time spent standing in lines to get the next IT gift.
-Maybe some of the more interesting technology gifts might not stand the test of time (we have an original Nintendo that was fun to play Duck Hunter on, but that was about it), but some toys are timeless (e.g. Lego, Duplo, Meccano, etc.,).
+Maybe some of the more exciting technology gifts might not stand the test of time (we have an original Nintendo that was fun to play Duck Hunter on, but that was about it), but some toys are timeless (e.g. Lego, Duplo, Meccano, etc.,).

-What potentially great toys for your nieces, nephews, or your own kids do you have gathering dust in your basement?
+What potentially great toys for your nieces, nephews, or your kids do you have gathering dust in your basement?
 Do you feel funny about holiday regifting?
 You shouldn’t!

 Its a pity you dont have a donate button, i would donate some